johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.22 Pilotage and Dead Reckoning.md

 	2. Flight log forms, and updating during flight
 	3. Mental arithmetic - time, speed, distance
 	4. When do we use this in practice?
+3. Complete full navlog
+	1. How to handle step climbs under a Bravo

 ### Completion Standards
-Client should be able to fly a cross country route, using dead reckoning and pilotage, visually identifying each waypoint, and recording actual time of arrival.
+Client should be able to complete a navlog and fly a cross country route, using dead reckoning and pilotage, visually identifying each waypoint, and recording actual time of arrival.
 Client should be able to update the navigation plan in-flight to account for variations in heading and groundspeed due to unforecasted winds.

 ### Required Logbook Phraseology
 For [[FAR 61.93 Solo XC Reqs]]: